 The creation of steel itself is an energy-intensive process.
-But based on its availability today, most of the steel we now use is made from recycled materials rather than new.
+But based on its availability today, most of the steel we now use is made from recycled materials.

-In fact, steel is one of the most recycled materials on the planet.
-Making it a very eco-friendly material to work with.
+In fact, steel is one of the most recycled materials on the planet, making it a very eco-friendly material.

 When you compare steel to other materials, it’s also very cost-efficient.
 It’s often priced lower than metals, such as aluminum, zinc, and copper.

-While you might think of rust when you think of a steel roof, this is hardly ever the case.
+While you might think of rust when considering a steel roof, this is hardly ever the case.
 A metallic coating goes over the steel to prevent damage, dramatically increasing its corrosion rating.
 Two popular choices for steel roofs are galvanized steel and galvalume.

 This metal looks great when it’s painted.
 Aluminum is one of the lightest metals used for roofing.
 Although its strength-to-weight ratio is among the most powerful of the “common” metals.

-For this reason, a thinner piece of aluminum can often do the job of a thicker part of other metals.
+For this reason, a thinner piece of aluminum can often do the job of thicker metal.

 This weight and thinness also mean aluminum roofing reserves the least amount of heat.
-So it becomes cool quickly once it stops receiving direct sunlight.
+So it quickly cools once it stops receiving direct sunlight.
 This feature helps cool a house in the summer.

-The truth is, tin roofs are very outdated and rarely used in today’s modern metal roofing.
+In today’s modern metal roofing, tin roofs are rare.
 When people ask for a tin roof, they usually use the term interchangeably with metal roofing, steel roofing, or galvanized steel.

 Tin is actually scarce, and unused in roofing at this point.
 If you’re looking to get an aged look to your roof, there are ways to get a patina finish without using tin.